Microsoft EA Negotiations: Top Mistakes to Avoid

 Involve Legal and Finance Early

-- Understand true-up rules: Make sure finance understands how annual true-ups (adding license costs) and any mandatory purchases (like Windows coverage) will affect cash flow.
+- Understand true-up rules: Ensure finance understands how annual true-ups (which include adding license costs) and any mandatory purchases (such as Windows coverage) will impact cash flow.

 - Engage on renewals: Coordinate with legal to explore all renewal options (such as Enterprise Agreement Subscription for flexibility).
 Early involvement avoids last-minute surprises.